-The most successful product launches are ones that are prepared well and are based around a solid product launch idea with comprehensive marketing materials support, as Benjamin Franklin advised –
+The most successful product launch is the one that is prepared well and based around a solid strategy with comprehensive planning, as Benjamin Franklin advised –

 A new product launch is stressful enough without having to reinvent the process of marketing it, so use tried and tested advice and get the basics right.
 Toast has helped clients launch new products into market that have ranged from assisting a client launch a brand-new range of chocolate bars (link) to assisting a long-standing luxury bathroom fixings client (link) to launch and support new products throughout the year via a network of showrooms.

 When starting work on any project that involves the launch of a product, we always start with the schedule and work back from the launch date to ensure we can achieve the creation of all the marketing materials that are needed.
 We then go on to ask these fundamental questions: